zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 * Python
 * Fabric

-Note: please use your Linux VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)
+**NOTE**: please use your Linux environment – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background

 The aim of this lab is to write a program that will:

 [1] Background and basics to Fabric

 [2] How to automatically deploy a server using Fabric

-### [Step 1] Create an EC2 instance
+### Create an EC2 instance

-Use your existing code to create an EC2 instance that you will test your Fabric-based installation on.
+Use your existing code to create an EC2 instance where you will test your Fabric-based installation.

 **NOTE**: Regarding your region name, find it in the table below based on your student number (If you cannot find your region name, it means you enrolled late and you should send an email to `cits5503-pmc@uwa.edu.au` requesting your region name.).